gokcekirem/Best-Platform/README.md

 Now the Spring Boot server for Party A is accessible via HTTP requests at ``localhost:50005``.

 After starting the backend component we want to start the frontend component.

-[comment]: <> (TODO How do we start the frontend component)
+The instructions for running the frontend component are located in the frontend repository.

 ## Interacting with the nodes

+### Web Interface

+The primary access to the nodes is via the web interface.
+How to access that is explained in the frontend repository.

 ### Shell